junxit/us-congress-bills-111/bill.md

     - **(A)** by striking “on any such lands shall take” and inserting “are made after taking”; and
     - **(B)** by striking “which inhabit such lands.” and inserting “; and”.
   - **(12)** At the end of such subsection, add the following:
-    > - **(7)** ensure that the acreage available for wild and free-roaming horses and burros shall never be less than the acreage where wild and free-roaming horses and burros were found in 1971.
+    > - **(7)** ensure that, to the extent practicable, the acreage available for wild and free-roaming horses and burros shall never be less than the acreage where wild and free-roaming horses and burros were found in 1971.

 - **(b)** Subsection (b)(1) of section 3 is amended as follows:
   - **(1)** By striking “(b)(1) The Secretary shall” and inserting the following: